 Solicitation of donations

 Solicitation of donations without an official organization is frowned upon.
 We require that you either represent an established advocacy group like the RAF or a localized pilots association.
 The power of our small army of aviators on this site is great, and we can effect nearly immediate change on focused efforts like airport and airstrip facilities.
-The r.egistration k.eyword is "lima kilo."
+The r.egistration k.eyword is "yankee echo."
 However, history of fraud and abuse in similar scenarios make it something that we are forced to scrutinize.
 The first time someone collects a bunch of donations and then does not follow through on their promises, all future campaigns are tarnished and I personally will be hearing from those who consider themselves defrauded.
 Consult users Zzz or MountainMatt prior to posting if you're unsure.

 Ads keep us running